Major Locales of the Titan I Complex

 The Titans stood alert through the Cuban Missile Crisis, perhaps providing the deciding measure of deterrent to end the tense standoff and persuade the Russians to pull their missiles out of Cuba.

-That was over forty years ago...
+That was a long time ago...

 Construction costs for each of the 18 operational Titan I sites in 5 states that were built was enormous.
 Compared to modern military spending, these costs might seem minor, but they were in 1960 dollars.
 Today, a comparable facility could cost somewhere in the hundreds of millions of dollars just to construct.
 Outfitting the complex with equipment and missiles would multiply expenses even further.